We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Caffeine: 90 mg

 Laird Superfood Instafuel (Unsweetened) is an excellent alternative to sweetened coffee drinks.

-It packs freeze-dried arabica coffee, coconut milk powder, organic coconut oil, and Aquamin, a multi-mineral derived from red algae that have been shown to have anti-inflammatory effects (
+It contains freeze-dried arabica coffee, coconut milk powder, organic coconut oil, and Aquamin, a multimineral derived from red algae that may benefit gut health and provide anti-inflammatory effects (

 - Calories: 160